THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 If you are self-confident and assertive in your leadership, you may be a Driver.
 Are you a mature Driver, however?
 Or do you harbor derailing tendencies?

-From the perspective of leadership coaching, assertive leadership means taking responsibility for your actions.
+From the perspective of intelligent leadership coaching, assertive leadership means taking responsibility for your actions.
 It also means being an active listener, communicating effectively, and knowing when to say yes or no.

-Mature assertive leaders have no problems standing up for themselves and their reports.
+Mature, assertive leaders have no problems standing up for themselves and their reports.
 They take a chance and follow their intuition.
 These qualities earn the respect of employees who tend to see mature Drivers as heroic and inspirational.

 The Driver Leadership Style